 By Judy = Oklahoma from Oklahoma

 I make my linen area look really neat by taking sheet sets and pillowcases and tying them together with inexpensive colorful ribbon.
 I'm sure this would work with towel sets as well.
-If you used different color ribbons you could identify linens for different sizes of beds.
-It looks great and makes it easy to grab a whole set in a hurry.

 I need some help organizing my linen closet. it is JAM PACKED full of blankets (most of which we use because of frequent guest).
 It is very small and had about five shelves in it.
 Any suggestions?